RealFakeAccount/Fuck_51taoshi.com/README.md

 you can install requirement by typing `pip install selenium` in your command line

+## usaage
+fill in your username and password in cnm51taoshi.py (line 10-11) then run this code

 Some bugs may occur.
 Feel free to contribute.